HsiehShuJeng/HsiehShuJeng.github.io/docs/_posts/2020-12-02-Complete Points of Keynote by Andy Jassy.md

 	- Makes the source code available to add new features
 	- Available on GitHub in 2021

-## When all you have is a hammer, everything looks like a nail
+## <a id="when-all-you-have-is-a-hammer-everything-looks-like-a-nail"></a>When all you have is a hammer, everything looks like a nail

 ### The right tool for the right job